 A. Everyone can add data to "Unknown or Invalid Language" (und), so you can try out the Survey tool there without worry.Q.
 What if I have questions?

-A. You should click on the items you have questions about, and read the information towards the bottom of the page.
+A. You should click on the items you have questions about, and read the information in the right-hand information panel.

 The following are known bugs and issues.
 If you find additional problems, please please file a bug at http://unicode.org/cldr/trac/newticket.